josebarrios23/project-student-dashboard-reboot/README.md

 - Allow for the user to click a button and the view of students changes to be just a list of names, or just a grid of profile images.
 - Implement a "dark mode" version of the website, which changes the CSS on click.
 - Add color-coding or segmentation to the cohort list, so that each year is visually distinct from one another.
+- *(medium difficulty)* save notes to localStorage and have them persist on refresh.
 - *(challenging)* Create a form that allows you to update a student's details.
 Use `PATCH` to update the username, name, cohort or date of birth.
 - *(very challenging)* Use `PATCH` to update the notes key in the data when adding a note for the student.
 In the server data, each note has a `comment` key and a  `commenter` key. (super challenging, self research)